mit-rss/intro_to_ros/README.md

 ### Manual Grading Portion
 If you have successfully completed all parts, you should receive a score of 3.0/4.0 on Gradescope.
 The rest of your score (1.0 points) will be a manual grading of your package ``ros_exercises`` by the staff of your git repository, which should be avaliable on your github account.
-Submit a zip file of your repository to the Gradescope assignment **Lab 1C: Intro to ROS -- Git repo submission**
+Submit a zip file of your repository to the Gradescope assignment **Lab 1C: Intro to ROS -- Git repo submission**.
+Make sure that your zip file does not contain large folders or files that are not part of the assignments (the **.git** folder should not be zipped) since large zip files will probably get rejected by Gradescope.

 ### The Manual Grade Breakdown
 This table shows the grading breakdown of the manually graded portion of the lab.